cloudspannerecosystem/liquibase-spanner/README.md

 formatted changesets.

 # Building
-This is a standard Gradle project with Jib integration, so can be built and tested with:
+This is a standard Gradle project with Jib integration, so can be built and tested with the following commands.
+Starting spanner emulator is required for tests
 * `./gradlew build`
 * `./gradlew test`
-* `./gradle jibDocker` (to create a local docker container)
+* `./gradlew jibDocker` (to create a local docker container)
-* `./gradle shadowJar` (to create a uber-Jar for packaging with Liquibase)
+* `./gradlew shadowJar` (to create a uber-Jar for packaging with Liquibase)

 # ShadowJar
 The ShadowJar contains the extension, Spanner JDBC Driver, and dependencies.
 This can be included